filecoin-project/lotus/documentation/en/cli-lotus-miner.md

    lotus-miner index command [command options] [arguments...]

 COMMANDS:
-   announce  Announce a deal to indexers so they can download its index help, h   Shows a list of commands or help for one command
+   announce      Announce a deal to indexers so they can download its index announce-all  Announce all active deals to indexers so they can download its indices help, h       Shows a list of commands or help for one command

 OPTIONS:
    --help, -h  show help (default: false)